Linux Permissions Explained

 chmod 644 test.txt

-Note: If you need a more in-depth guide on how to use Chmod In Linux to change file permissions recursively, read our Chmod Recursive guide.
+Note: For an in-depth guide on how to use chmod In Linux to change file permissions recursively, read our Chmod Recursive guide.

-To change the file ownership use the chown command:
+To change the file ownership, use the chown command.
+The syntax is:

-Instead of [user_name] type in the name of the user who will be the new owner of the file.
+Replace [user_name] with the name of the user you want to make the new owner of the file or directory.

 Conclusion

-Learning how to check and change permissions of Linux files and directories are basic commands all users should master.
-To change file's group permissions, you might find helpful our article on how to use the chgrp command.
+Learning how to check and change permissions of Linux files and directories is an essential skill all Linux users should master.
+This article showed how to read and change file or directory permissions or ownership in Linux.

 Was this article helpful?